 (This event is open to all, including non-INCOSE members)

-Special Tutorial: Agile Systems Engineering as Risk Management – Problem Space Analysis & Solution Space Synthesis
+Special Tutorial: Agile Systems Engineering – Problem Space Analysis & Solution Space Synthesis

 2-Day INCOSE San Diego Tutorial